cesarferreira/AndroidQuickUtils/README.md

 ```
 -------------------
 ### LOG <sub><sup>`category`</sup></sub>
-For Log methods.

-Advantages:
-  you don't need to set the TAG varible in every class of your project
+Wit this methods you don't need to set the TAG variable in every class of your project and you can disable the logs everywhere without deleting/commenting the log lines by setting the debug mode to PRODUCTION [howto] (https://github.com/cesarferreira/AndroidQuickUtils#debug-mode).

 ```java
 QuickUtils.log.__method__